Fair Go Finance Personal Loans

-Fair Go Finance is an online financial institution that focuses mostly on personal loans for Australians who have bad credit.
+Fair Go Finance is an online financial institution with no physical branches that focuses mostly on personal loans for Australians who have bad credit.

-Fair Go Finance does not offer any other banking options other than loans up to $10,000.
+Fair Go Finance does not provide any other banking options other than loans from $500 to $10,000.
 You will not find everyday bank accounts, savings accounts or credit cards on offer from this institution.

 Fair Go Finance also offers payday loans to borrowers in Australia.
 As is typical for payday lenders, its loans come with very high fees.